postsharp/postsharp-emails/metalama-email-course/140-custom-validation-aspect.md

 # Common Tasks: Validating Architecture (Custom Validation)

 We've already discussed how Metalama provides a number of pre-built aspects to assist with validating the architecture of your codebase.
-However, there may be situations where these are insufficient, necessitating the creation of a custom validation.
+However, there might be scenarios where these pre-built aspects are not sufficient, prompting the need for a custom validation.

-Before delving into that, it's worthwhile to consider whether you could simply extend the use of an existing verification.
+Before exploring that, it's worth considering whether you could simply extend the use of an existing verification.
 Some of Metalama's existing verifications can be extended with a custom predicate, leveraging the [ReferencePredicateBuilder](https://doc.postsharp.net/metalama/api/metalama-extensions-architecture-predicates-referencepredicatebuilder).

-In the extensively commented code below, we demonstrate how to extend existing validation aspects with ReferencePredicates.
+The extensively commented code below demonstrates how to extend existing validation aspects with ReferencePredicates.

 ```c#
 using Metalama.Extensions.Architecture.Fabrics;